-The fine arts are systems of communication that teach us about human interaction and creativity in problem solving.
+The Visual and Performing Arts are systems of communication that teach us about human inter- action and creativity in problem solving.
 They challenge our perception, teach us to sense and interpret the world around us, and bring us pleasure.
 Appreciation and performance-based classes reveal how non-language-based human expression can both reflect and change the culture from which it springs.
-They further draw students into explorations of artistic, historical, scientific, philosophical, and religious approaches to reality.
+They further draw students into explorations of artistic, historical, scientific, philosophical and religious approaches to reality.